Ecclesiastical jurisdiction: Overview

-Catholic canonical jurisdiction
+Catholic Church

 General concept and classification

-The Catholic Church believes that the Church founded by Jesus Christ for the salvation of men needs, i.e. the Catholic Church, like every society, a regulating power (the authority of the Church).
+The Catholic Church claims to be the Church founded by Jesus Christ for the salvation of men.
+The Catholic Church needs a regulating power (the authority of the Church).
 The decree Lamentabili sane, of 3 July 1907, rejects the doctrine that Christ did not desire to found a permanent, unchangeable Church endowed with authority.

-It is customary to speak of a threefold office of the Church: the office of teaching (prophetic office), the priestly office and the pastoral office (governing office), and therefore of the threefold authority of the Church: the teaching authority, ministerial authority and ruling authority.
+It is customary to speak of a threefold office of the Church: the office of teaching (prophetic office), the priestly office and the pastoral office (governing office).
+To those are attached the threefold authority of the Church: the teaching authority, ministerial authority and ruling authority.
 Since the teaching of the Church is authoritative, the teaching authority is traditionally included in the ruling authority; then only the ministerial authority and the ruling authority are distinguished.

 By ministerial authority, which is conferred by an act of consecration, is meant the inward, and because of its indelible character permanent, capacity to perform acts by which Divine grace is transmitted.
 By ruling authority, which is conferred by the Church (missio canonica, canonical mission), is understood the authority to guide and rule the Church of God.
-Jurisdiction, insofar as it covers the relations of man to God, is called jurisdiction of the internal forum or jurisdiction of the forum of Heaven (jurisdictio poli).
-(See Ecclesiastical Forum); this again is either sacramental or penitential, so far as it is used in the Sacrament of Penance, or extra-sacramental, e.g. in granting dispensations from private vows.
+Jurisdiction, insofar as it covers the relations of man to God, is called jurisdiction of the internal forum or jurisdiction of the forum of Heaven (jurisdictio poli) (see Ecclesiastical Forum); this again is either a) sacramental or penitential, so far as it is used in the Sacrament of Penance, or b) extra-sacramental, e.g. in granting dispensations from private vows.
 Jurisdiction, insofar as it regulates external ecclesiastical relations, is called jurisdiction of the external forum, or briefly jurisdictio fori.
 This jurisdiction, the actual power of ruling is legislative, judicial or coactive.
 Jurisdiction can be possessed in varying degrees.
 It can also be held either for both fora, or for the internal forum only, e.g. by the parish priest.

 Jurisdiction can be further sub-divided into ordinary, quasi-ordinary and delegated jurisdiction.

 Ordinary

 Ordinary jurisdiction is that which is permanently bound, by Divine law or human law, with a permanent ecclesiastical office.
 Its possessor is called an ordinary judge.
-By Divine law the pope has such ordinary jurisdiction for the entire Church and a bishop for his diocese.
-By human law this jurisdiction is possessed by the cardinals, officials of the Roman Curia and the congregations of cardinals, the patriarchs, primates, metropolitans, archbishops, the praelati nullius and prelates with quasi-episcopal jurisdiction, the chapters of orders or the superior generals of orders, cathedral chapters in reference to their own affairs, the archdiaconate in the Middle Ages, and parish priests in the internal forum.
+By Divine law the Pope has such ordinary jurisdiction for the entire Church and a bishop for his diocese.
+By human law this jurisdiction is possessed by the cardinals, officials of the Roman Curia and the congregations of cardinals, the patriarchs, primates, metropolitans, archbishops, the praelati nullius and prelates with quasi-episcopal jurisdiction, the chapters of orders or the superiors general of orders, cathedral chapters in reference to their own affairs, the archdiaconate in the Middle Ages, and parish priests in the internal forum.